chhei/Heine_AJES_15_GlobalPaleoshorelines/README.md

 # Heine_AJES_15_GlobalPaleoshorelines
 A compilation of global paleoshorelines from the Golonka et al., 2005 and Smith et al., 1994 paleogeographic models.

 We invite contibutions to improve this global compilation.
-Please use the issue tracker functionality to improve
+Please use the issue tracker functionality in GitHub to comment or remark on the data.

 ## Files contained in this repository ##